onfido/onfido-sdk-ui/README.md

 ### Note

-If you are making your own UI customisations, you are responsible for ensuring that the UI changes will still adhere to accessibility standards for such things like accessible colour contrast ratios and dyslexic friendly fonts.
+If you are making your own UI customizations, you are responsible for ensuring that the UI changes will still adhere to accessibility standards for such things like accessible colour contrast ratios and dyslexic friendly fonts.

 ## TypeScript